-Project managers can fall into the same trap.
+Project managers fall into this trap sometimes.
 We have used our project management lingo for so many years, we assume everyone understands.
-The truth is…team members are often confused, frustrated and lost.
+The truth is...team members are often confused, frustrated and lost.

 The project managers are not trying to trip people up.
 Their intentions are good, but they are not connecting with their team members.
 Morse code is sent; gibberish is received.

-You don’t need any charms to break this curse, just the application of some simple communications principles.
+You don't need any charms to break this curse, just the application of some simple communication principles.
 Here are some tips:

-If you relate to any of the bad habits I’ve mentioned, you are not alone.
-We all make communication mistakes, doing things that hold us back from our true potential.
+If you relate to the bad habits I've mentioned, you are not alone.
+We all make mistakes.
 The key is awareness.
 Identify the bad habits and change them.

-Schedule time each week to review your progress.
+Look for ways to become a better project communicator.
 Periodically ask others how you can improve your communications.